winkste/ha_resource_logger/README.md

 ```

 ## TODO
-- Update the readme
-- build the docker containers in github actions
 - publish actual year consumptions to home assistant via MQTT
 - update the counters view html page with pictures